Keymaster65/copper2go/README.md

 ### Synchronous Code
 In spite of the asynchronicity inside COPPER, the workflow Java code is Synchronous Code.
-You might have a lokk at the "Motivation" of the Loom Project in https://cr.openjdk.java.net/~rpressler/loom/Loom-Proposal.html.
+You might have a look at the "Motivation" of the Loom Project in https://cr.openjdk.java.net/~rpressler/loom/Loom-Proposal.html.

 ### Long Running Workflows
 Last but not least, COPPER workflows can be executed for an unlimited time.
 It depends on the resources you add